yangzhou12/PROTA/README.md

 Matlab source codes for the Probabilistic Rank-One Tensor Analysis (PROTA) algorithm presented in the paper [Probabilistic Rank-One Tensor Analysis with Concurrent Regularization](https://ieeexplore.ieee.org/document/8718518).

 ## Usage
-Face recoganition with PROTA on 2D face images from the FERET dataset:
+Face recoganition with PROTA on 2D images from the FERET dataset:
 ```
 Demo_PROTA.m
 ```